tinymeadow8/magento-tests/README.md

 ## Project Description

-This project contains two automated tests written in Cypress.
+This project contains two automated tests written in Cypress by Eglė Mozūraitytė.
 These tests are designed to validate the functionality of a web application [Magento Software Testing Board](https://magento.softwaretestingboard.com/), ensuring that key features such as navigating item pages, filtering items, adding and removing items to and from the cart, verifying item details, and placing orders are working correctly.

 ## Prerequisites